How To Professionally Recaulk A Granite Countertop

 A good ergonomically correct utility knife will help you to cut through the old caulk to allow you to remove it.
 Angle the utility knife into the caulk joint and cut through the old caulk so that it can easily be removed with a razor blade scrapping tool.

 After you have cut through the old caulking with a utility knife then you can scrape out the old caulking with a razor blade scrapping tool.
 You will have to scrape the old caulk away from the main countertops surface as well as the backsplash.
 Most granite countertops are extremely hard so they will not be scratched when using a razor blade scrapping when removing the old caulk.

-When recaulking a granite countertop it can be impossible to just apply the caulk freehanded to the seam and have the caulk line look acceptable without first taping off the seams of your granite countertop.
+When recaulking a granite countertop it is nearly impossible to just apply the caulk freehanded to the seam and have the caulk line look acceptable without first taping off the seams of your granite countertop.
 Taping the countertops seams is the best way to ensure that the new caulking will form a good looking small bead of evenly looking caulk.